TerjeRu/SOC-Analyst-Learning-Path/README.md

+# A Practical Learning Path for Security Analysts

 This repository contains a curated, focused learning path for IT professionals moving into a security operations role.
 The guides are designed to build practical, hands-on skills, moving from core concepts to the day-to-day workflow of a defensive security analyst.

 ---